slatedocs/slate/source/includes/_compliance.md

 ## GDPR

-Scout will be ready for the EU General Data Protection Regulation (GDPR) before May 25, 2018, when the law goes into effect.
-Scout receives performance data from our customers, which we use to generate charts and reports.
 While our monitoring agents are primarily metric-focused, they can be configured to send personal data if the customer wishes.

 Under the GDPR, Scout is defined as a [Data Processor](https://gdpr-info.eu/art-28-gdpr/).
-Here is how we’ll support customers with GDPR readiness given our role:

-* An updated Data Processing Agreement (DPA) that reflects the requirements of the GDPR and ensures compliant data transfer with storage outside the EU.
-* Reviewing our technical and organizational security measures to ensure they are in compliance with the GDPR.
-* Prompt breach notifications: In line with our current policies, we will promptly inform you of any incidents involving your users’ personal data.
-* Clarifying our data deletion process: Customers can request that their data be deleted at anytime.
-Upon account closure, all performance data will be deleted within 90 days.
-Requests for return or deletion of data are handled on a case by case basis.
+You can [view and sign our Data Processing Agreement](https://app.hellosign.com/s/a349d944) on behalf of your organization.

 ## PCI DSS